superfletch42/Second_Website-Slay_the_spire/readme_template.md

 **Design skills:**

 [Example: "I learned that less is more - my first version was too busy.
 Consistent spacing matters more than I thought.
 Choosing a color scheme that actually works together was harder than expected.
-Learned about color contrast for readability."]
+Learned about colour contrast for readability."]

 Your design learning:

+My original version lacked a lot of the colour it has now on each character page.
+I think once added it gave a but more life to each page.

 **Web development workflow:**